SiSol-Systems/localcosmos-app-kit-docs/docs/nature_guides.rst

 You have to create two Excel files:

-1. excel file containing the Nature Guide
+1. excel file containing the Nature Guide, named exaclty like you named your Nature Guide on localcosmos.org
-2. excel file containing image licences
+2. excel file containing image licences, named *Image Licences.xlsx*

 Naming the Excel file
 ^^^^^^^^^^^^^^^^^^^^^

-The import will only succeed if you named your Excel file correctly.
+The import will only succeed if you name your Excel files correctly.
 The name of the Excel file containing the Nature Guide has to match the name of the Nature Guide you created on localcosmos.org.

 +------------------------------------------+-------------------------------+
 | Name of Nature Guide on localcosmos.org  | Name of Excel file            |